Skip to main content

 Technical Insights of Proxy-model

-Proxy-model, also called "Proxy-TLS" or "zk-TLS", on the other hand, is another cryptographic approach using zero-knowledge proofs to verify web data without sacrificing confidentiality.
+Proxy-model, also called "Proxy-TLS", on the other hand, is another cryptographic variant of zkTLS, using zero-knowledge proofs to verify web data without sacrificing confidentiality.

 avatar